MicrosoftDocs/powerapps-docs/powerapps-docs/developer/data-platform/catalog-catalogassignment.md

 Most tables will support **Create**, **Update**, and **Delete** events.
 There are some exceptions.
 User-owned tables will expose events for changes to sharing: **GrantAccess**, **ModifyAccess**, and **RevokeAccess**

+> [!NOTE]
-Any Custom API or Custom Process Actions, even if they are bound to a table, must be explicitly assigned.
+> Any Custom API or Custom Process Actions, that are bound to the table will also be included.
+>
+> Custom Process Actions that are disabled will be shown, but the event will never occur until they are enabled and used.

 ## Create a Catalog in Power Apps